Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 SLACK_USER_ID:

-description: 'Slack User Id for receiving action notifications'
+description: 'Slack User Id for receiving action notification'

 type: string